 How does it work?

-Unlike at Disneyland, you can grab these skip-the-line entries well in advance—60 days before the first day of your visit if you stay at Disney-operated hotels, 30 days for everyone else.
+Unlike at Disneyland, you can grab these skip-the-line entries well in advance — 60 days before the first day of your visit if you stay at Disney-operated or affiliated hotels, 30 days for everyone else.
 The earlier you can pull them the better, as ideal times and popular rides run out quickly, with limited availability day-of.
 Be sure to link your tickets and reservations to a My Disney Experience account to book FastPass+ in advance.
-A ride enabled with FastPass+ is still open to the general public, but operates with two separate lines—a lengthier standby queue, as well as a FastPass+ only queue.
+A ride enabled with FastPass+ is still open to the general public, but operates with two separate lines — a lengthier standby queue, as well as a FastPass+ only queue.

 Can I get extra Fastpasses?

 Yes!
-After each park guests uses their allotted three FastPasses, they can grab one at a time for any Walt Disney World park until closing or all passes have been reserved, whichever comes first.
+After each park guests uses their allotted 3 FastPasses, they can grab one at a time for any Walt Disney World park until closing or all passes have been reserved, whichever comes first.
 (Insider tip: to book this “fourth” FastPass+, you must have three booked at the first park; if you only want to ride two attractions there, book a third and simply don’t board the ride.)
 These, too, are complimentary; additional FastPasses are not available for purchase.
-Book these additional reservations in-person at park kiosks, or more seamlessly through the downloadable Disney Parks App.
+Book these additional reservations in-person at park kiosks, or more seamlessly through the downloadable Walt Disney World app.

 What time do you recommend booking FastPass+ for?

 It depends.
 Since dining reservations can be booked up to 180 days in advance, chances are you’ll already have some items in your schedule to work around.
 Still, the best time is mid-morning, which allows for early risers to sneak in a few quick rides before standby wait times swell, and leave enough time leftover to book multiple one-at-a-time additional FastPasses.

 Which rides should I FastPass+ at each park?